 No one likes to just sit around at a birthday party.
 Plan a doggie scavenger hunt, frisbee toss, or have fun playing with bubbles.
 Kids love bubbles.
 Guess what?
 Dogs love bubbles too.

 They love to jump up and try to catch them.
 Be sure your bubbles are pet safe and non-toxic.

 Max’s Surprise Birthday Party calls for his very favorite treats.
 Max loves the taste of Rachael Ray™ Nutrish® Deli Cuts.
 I love that there are no artificial flavors or meat by-products.
 Real US-farm raised beef or chicken is always the number one ingredient and there’s no corn or wheat.
 Be sure and look for Deli Cuts at your favorite grocery store or online at Chewy.com.

 I also keep Rachael Ray™ Nutrish® Meatloaf and Savory Roasters on hand.
-All of these dog treats are safely USA cooked with the world’s best ingredients.
+All of these dog treats are safely made in the USA and cooked with the world’s best ingredients.
 My Max deserves the best!